FelipeMarra/flutter_chat_composer/README.md

 );
 ```
 ### State Types and Properties
 First you should now general state properties.
-They will have the id and onEnter/onLeave functions, like in  <a href="https://github.com/FelipeMarra/state-composer">state_composer<a>, and generally something to show to the user and receives it's input in return.<br>
+They will have the id, onEnter/onLeave functions, and transitions like in  <a href="https://github.com/FelipeMarra/state-composer">state_composer<a>, and generally something to show to the user and receive it's input in return.<br>

 Currently we have 4 state types, let's add one of each in our bot.<br>

 ### Open Text State

 State A will intruduce our bot to the user, and ask his name back.
 As you can see a text state type has a decideTransition propertie, wich will give you the text typed by the user so you can decide what transition to make.
-In our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example"  width="40" height="40">example<a> will run _stateADecision wich will say to our machine to transition to the state ALoop till the user say his name.
+In our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example">example<a> we'll run _stateADecision wich will say to our machine to transition to the state ALoop till the user say his name.
 When the text is not empty will go to state B.

 ``` dart